02 December 2019

 The move coincides with the arrival earlier this year of partners Jasmine Amaria and Richard Brown who head up a total complement of 35 staff.

 Jasmine, who joined the firm at the beginning of 2019 as a member of the corporate and finance team, said: "The London office move is a very exciting time for us at Carey Olsen.
 The success we have enjoyed as an office, in conjunction with our colleagues across the group, has seen us outgrow the current premises.

 "Forum St Paul's is a state-of-the-art building that has been designed to provide the perfect space for our staff and our clients as we expand our London offering further."

-The firm's London team advises on the laws of the British Virgin Islands (BVI), the Cayman Islands, Guernsey and Jersey with an emphasis on corporate, funds and finance matters (including structured finance and securitisation), together with trusts and private wealth, restructuring, insolvency, dispute resolution and litigation.
+The firm's London team advises on the laws of the British Virgin Islands (BVI), the Cayman Islands, Guernsey and Jersey with an emphasis on corporate, funds and finance matters (including structured finance, securitisation and fintech), together with trusts and private wealth, restructuring, insolvency, dispute resolution and litigation.

 Alex Ohlsson, group managing partner for Carey Olsen, added: "The move represents a significant investment by the firm and underlines the confidence we have in our future growth as we continue to see significant demand for offshore legal services delivered on the ground in London."

 The firm's London team relocated to Forum St Paul's, 33 Gutter Lane, London, EC2V 8AS on 9 December 2019.